oemich/bmw-mqtt-bridge/README.md

 After this setup, your bridge will be able to authenticate against the official BMW CarData MQTT interface.

+8. at **CARDATA STREAM** don't forget the click `Change data selection` and activate the topics you want to receive

 ---

 ## 📝 Notes